tangramor/nginx-php8-fpm/README.md

 # Nginx + php-fpm (v8) + nodejs

-Based on php:8.3.13-fpm-alpine3.20, node:22.11.0-alpine3.20 (nodejs is not included in most of other nginx-php images...but needed by a lot of php frameworks), with nginx:alpine and richarvey/nginx-php-fpm's Docker script
+Based on php:8.4.1-fpm-alpine3.20, node:23.3.0-alpine3.20 (nodejs is not included in most of other nginx-php images...but needed by a lot of php frameworks), with nginx:alpine and richarvey/nginx-php-fpm's Docker script

+* Since `php8.4.1_node23.3.0`, PHP `brotli` module is added and `swoole` module is removed (it doesn't support 8.4 by now).
 * Since `php8.3.6_node22.1.0`, PHP `imagick` module is added.
 * Since `php8.2.8_node20.5.0`, PHP `mongodb` module is added and `GD` module's JPEG and FreeType support are enabled.
 * Since `php8.1.8_node18.4.0`, PHP `amqp` module is added.